GitHub Pages Tools

 Apex domain planning

-A beginner wants example.com without www.
+A publisher wants example.com without www.
 The tool separates the CNAME file content from the DNS note so they do not paste the wrong value into the wrong place.

 Common mistakes